 Headphones: Beyerdynamic DT150

-Mixing & Audio processing: UAD plugins, Waves plugins and izotope music production bundle
+Mixing & Audio processing: UAD plugins, Waves plugins, izotope music production bundle, and SSL Native Plugins

 All voice recordings are done in a professional vocal booth